kuku1234us/obsidian-cloud-migrate/docs/ProjectStructure.md

 - **work_progress.py**: Handles progress tracking and status updates with detailed logging.
 - Purpose: Contains UI components with integrated logging and status updates.

-### core

-- **uploader.py**: Handles the uploading of files to the AWS S3 bucket.
-- Purpose: Core logic and main functionalities of the project.

 ### docs

 - **AWS Upload Guide.md**: Documentation for uploading to AWS.